 Front Matter is optional#

-The only front matter supported is the title, which is used as the HTML
+The most common front matter used for Markdown pages is the title, which is used as the HTML

 If you don't supply a front matter title, Hyde will attempt to find a title in the Markdown body by searching